 “Making the Women’s Game Exciting Again.” -on the cover of Tennis magazine, May 2010

-By citing only the “entertainment value,” ideological feminists reveal that they believe also in equal pay for unequal work.
+By chatting up only the “entertainment value,” ideological feminists reveal that they believe in not just equal pay for equal work but also in equal pay for unequal work (for women, that is).
 That’s no different, really, from believing in unequal pay for equal work.
 While feminists claim to oppose working women’s unequal pay for equal work, their less-than-serious attention to the sexes’ tennis prize money endorses the concept of more work for equal pay for male tennis players.
 It also illustrates how these feminists, even as they complain that men undervalue women’s work, can undervalue men’s work.

 “…[T]he women, who play three-set matches to the men’s best-of-five encounters, make more money per game than the men, and at last year’s tournament the top 10 women earned 4 per cent more prize money than the top 10 men, as they felt more able to play in the doubles and mixed doubles events, as well.” -Tim Phillips, the chairman of the All England Club, according to Australia’s The Age.
 [Emphasis by Male Matters] He should have known better than to take on “the ladies,” who have behind them the full force of feminists, the media, and just about everyone else.
 He should know that it’s not a matter of equality or what’s fair, but of what feminists believe they will get for women if they complain.